Justine Sauvage

 About Me

-I am a PhD student in Computer Science at INRIA, within the Prosecco research team, Under the supervision of David Baelde and Adrien Koutsos.
+I am a post-doctoral researcher in Computer Science at INRIA, within the Pesto research team.
 My work focuses on the use of formal methods for protocol verification.

 I like discussing science, always keen to answering questions and open to new ideas and collaborations.
 Feel free to reach out via email if you’d like to connect!